HB-635

 Plain Language

-Operators must publish a semiannual public report containing two categories of quantitative metrics: (1) the number of times the chatbot provided information about suicide, self-harm, suicidal ideation, harming others, or illegal activity, and (2) the number of times a mental health redirect (crisis referral) was provided to users.
-This is a public reporting obligation — unlike CA SB 243, which requires reporting to a government office, Virginia requires the report to be made publicly available.
-The statute does not specify the format, publication location, or the first reporting period.
+Operators must publish a semiannual public report disclosing two categories of quantitative data: (1) how many times the chatbot provided information about suicide, self-harm, suicidal ideation, harming others, or illegal activity, and (2) how many times a mental health crisis redirect was provided to users.
+Unlike some jurisdictions that require reporting to a regulatory authority, Virginia requires public publication of this data.
+The provision does not specify the format, publication location, or whether the first report covers a full six-month period or a partial initial period.

 Statutory Text